Non-solvable torsion-free virtually solvable groups: torsion in the crystallographic quotients

-Theorem \ref{no7} may be extended to the case when $S$ is not virtually nilpotent, provided that (in the notation of Lemma \ref{overline}) the normal subgroup $V$ is abelian.
+Theorem \ref{no7} may be extended to the case when $S$ is not virtually nilpotent.
 We shall use the result of Lutowski \cite{Lu23} again, together with the simpler observation that 9 is the smallest dimension of a Bieberbach group with holonomy cyclic of order 21 \cite{KP}.
+The argument for the next theorem is parallel to that for Theorem \ref{A5h>9}.